MRoc/patcher/README.md

 * add: `opAdd` adds a value to an array or a property to an object.
 * addRange: `opAddRange` inserts an array of values into another array.
 * replace: `opReplace` replaces an element in an arrray or sets an property on an object.
-* delete: `opDelete` removes an element from an array or an property from an object.
+* remove: `opRemove` removes an element from an array or an property from an object.
-* deleteRange: `opDeleteRange` removes an range for an array.
+* removeRange: `opRemoveRange` removes an range for an array.
 Note that the last path element must be *range*.
 * swapRanges: `opSwapRangesRanges` swaps two ranges in an array.
 Note that the last path elements must be a array of two *range*s.

 Notes: